sycamore-rs/sycamore/docs/next/advanced/routing.md

 `StaticRouter` during the initialization phase.
 The initial route is provided as an argument to `StaticRouterProps::new`.

-This is so that `StaticRouter` can return a `Template` immediately without blocking to wait for the route preload.
+This is so that `StaticRouter` can return a `View` immediately without blocking to wait for the route preload.
 The route is expected to be resolved separately using the `Route::match_path` function.